 Grandpa preserved the tool’s handle

-Most tools have ash or maple handles.
+Most tools have ash, hickory, or maple handles.
 They are strong but generally unfinished.
 In fact, the unfinished handle is a mark of a quality wooden handle.
 Some manufacturers put a varnish on the handle to disguise inferior wood stock.

 Grandpa took a fine grit sand paper or a fine sanding block and brushed that handle in the direction of the grain to remove any splinters that may have roughed up the handle in transit.
 A smooth handle is easier on the hands.

 Then grandpa took a cotton rag and a container of boiled linseed oil and rubbed that handle from top to bottom letting the linseed oil soak in for 30 minutes, before rubbing off the excess.
 Boiled linseed oil dries quickly on the wood and forms a thin polymer film that allows the wood to breathe while preventing the wood from drying out and cracking.
 It also preserves the wood from moisture damage and rot.
 Every wooden handle needs annual applications of boiled linseed oil to preserve it from moisture and rot and give it long life.

 Grandpa knew that rags soaked in linseed oil needed to be dried on the line before being put away.
 Boiled linseed oil soaked rags can heat up and spontaneously combust if they aren’t dried thoroughly.
 Remember that time the neighbor’s garage burnt down?
 That memory reminded grandpa to always dry his rags, after use.

 Grandpa rubbed down the leather tool covers